 The idea of a Chama has been around for several decades as investment groups are simple-structured and easy to operate.
 They involve the alliance of several people who gather or pool their money together to invest.
 Although the primary motivation of the groups is to save as much money as possible, they use their money to invest.
 These Chamas are also grand avenues and sources of moral and social support in addition to the financial support they provide.

-Most Chamas started as contribution groups and over the years they have garnered the support of men, youth and old people alike.
+Most Chamas started as contribution groups and over the years they have garnered the support of men, youth, and old people alike.
 The money put in by members is important and therefore it is necessary to ensure it is successful.
 There are numerous Chamas in East Africa today, a number of them are successful.
-Some main factors that lead to a successful groups is holding the answer to questions such as how to get the most out of a the group, how to choose a savings group and the type of people in it.
+Some main factors that lead to successful groups are holding the answer to questions such as how to get the most out of a the group, how to choose a savings group, and the type of people in it.
 Other than the investments, people make up the investment group.